MicrosoftDocs/learn/learn-pr/azure/create-dashboards-adx/includes/3-dashboards-adx.md

 Azure Data Explorer dashboards provide three main advantages:

 * Explore the data in the Azure Data Explorer web UI.
 Data is hosted in the Azure Data Explorer product, and uses
-* Natively pin queries from the Azure Data Explorer web UI to Azure Data Explorer dashboards.
+* Natively pinned queries from the Azure Data Explorer web UI to Azure Data Explorer dashboards.
 There's no need to export data to another service.
 * Optimized dashboard rendering performance.
 Data is dynamically linked to the source, for quick rendering and data update.